tlacoyodefrijol/API/README.md

 * Website
 * Events Url - Point us to where ever you schedule your events.
 Only Meetup.com events are working right now.
 * RSS - If you have a blog, point us to it.
 It's pretty smart and can find the feed on its own.
 To show off your Google Group discussions, use a link like `https://groups.google.com/forum/feed/code-for-san-francisco/msgs/rss.xml?num=15`
-* Projects List Url - Can either be a GitHub organization url like `https://github.com/sfbrigade` or a link to an accessible csv of project urls described below.
+* Projects List Url - Can either be a GitHub organization url like `https://github.com/sfbrigade` or a link to a list of project urls, described below.

 ##### Projects List